betamore/fewd/slides/unit2.md

 $ git commit -m "fix header"
 ```

-???

 ---
 name:good-commit
 class: center

-# What makes a good commit?
+# What Makes a Good Commit?

 ### Commit only related changes
 #### (the staging area is your friend)